coreeng/knowledge-platform/bootcamp-resources/autograding/README.md

 ## How to create your own autograding module

-- Create a new directory under `autograding`
+- Create a new directory under `autograding/modules`
 - Create a Dockerfile that packages your autograding functionality.
-Have a look at the examples in `autograding`, at the moment we have acceptance tests used for autograding some bootcamp standard modules.
+Have a look at the examples in `autograding/modules`, at the moment we have acceptance tests used for autograding some bootcamp standard modules.
 - Create the helm charts needed for installation of the module
 - Create a deployment pipeline for validating and publishing the image and the helm charts.